sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/tracing.md

 ### net/trace

+> WARNING: `net/trace` instrumentation will be disabled by default in Sourcegraph 5.2.
+> To enable it, set `SRC_ENABLE_NET_TRACE=true` on Sourcegraph services of interest.

 Sourcegraph uses the [`net/trace`](https://pkg.go.dev/golang.org/x/net/trace) package in its backend services, in addition to the other tracing mechanisms listed above.
 This provides simple tracing information within a single process.